luigi0229/cdk1/README.md

 ## Create a new product

-Creates a new product by passing the required parameters in compliance with the validation schema on src/models.js The validation needs to be set up manually on the API route by first creating the model, and attaching it to the route to validate only the body.
+Creates a new product by passing the required parameters in compliance with the validation schema.

 ### Request